What is Creative Commons?

 If you release all your sounds under a CC license, you'd want to look into the default settings for your licenses here: http://soundcloud.com/settings/extra.
 No matter how this setting is configured, you can still change the license on individual sounds.

 How can I find sounds licensed under Creative Commons?

 We recently released advanced search features that let you select to search under CC parameters.
 To search for Creative Commons tracks, perform a basic search on SoundCloud, and then filter the results by Sounds only.
 Then, filter the results again so that you can find sounds to use or modify commercially.
 Here's a screenshot to make sure you're on the right track: http://bit.ly/14tM4j3

-You can use tracks that you find on SoundCloud according to the terms provided in the license.
+You can use sounds that you find on SoundCloud according to the terms provided in the license.
 All Creative Commons licenses require at least attribution, which means you must give credit to the original author.
-(A link to the track page on SoundCloud is probably smart, also).
-Tracks that are licensed with a Non-Commercial term means that they can only be used in a non-commercial setting; a No-Derivatives term means that you can't create any work that is based on or incorporates the original work; and the Share-Alike term means that you must release any work that uses the original under exactly the same license.
+(A link to the sound page on SoundCloud is probably smart, also).
+Sounds that are licensed with a Non-Commercial term means that they can only be used in a non-commercial setting; a No-Derivatives term means that you can't create any work that is based on or incorporates the original work; and the Share-Alike term means that you must release any work that uses the original under exactly the same license.

 If you follow the terms of the Creative Commons license, you do not have to ask for permission from the original creator – in fact, that's the whole point – but many creators like to see projects that use their work.